Prickly Pear Yellow & Orange Flowers

 “Peach King” Opuntia aurea X basilaris

 Large thick pads and big 3.5″ peach blooms with yellow centers.
 Leave plenty of space for this one!
 Lays down in winter.
 Dry fruit.
-Zone 5-7
+14″ tall X 60″ wide.
+Zone 5-8

 “Razzle Dazzle” Opuntia polyacantha v. rhodantha

 Green pads with long white spines show off yellow flowers that turn deep orange as they age.
 Red fruit.
 Lays down in winter.
-Zone 5-7
+10″ tall X 40″ wide.
+Zone 5-8

 “Red Embers” Opuntia polyacantha (Plains Prickly Pear)

 Low growing forming large mats.
 Stunning yellow flowers with red anthers.
 Flowers age into a deep golden yellow.
 Plains Prickly Pear.
 Will lay down slightly in winter.
 Dry spiny fruit.
+8″ tall X 36″ wide.
 Zone 4-7

 “Route 66 Yellow” Opuntia polyacantha